Dretch/TypeScript/README.md

 1. Install `typescript-extjs` from NPM instead of `typescript`.

-2. Edit the file watcher that IntelliJ creates for Typescript so that it uses the `tsc-extjs` executable rather than `tsc`
+2. Edit the file watcher that IntelliJ creates for Typescript so that it uses the `tsc-extjs` executable rather than `tsc`, and use `-m extjs --sourcemap $FilePath$` as the program arguments.

 ##Integration with Sencha CMD